-3.18.2 Implications of Contribution Allocation Procedure-If prefunding contributions are based on a contribution allocation procedure or the actuary knows the plan sponsor's (or other contributing entity's) funding policy, the actuary should qualitatively assess the implications of that procedure or policy on the plan's expected future prefunding contributions and funded status.
-If prefunding contributions are not based on a contribution allocation procedure or funding policy, for example set in law or by contract such as a collective bargaining agreement, the actuary should qualitatively assess the implications of those prefunding contributions on the plan's expected future funded status.
-In making either of these assessments, the actuary may presume that all actuarial assumptions will be realized and the plan sponsor (or other contributing entity) will make prefunding contributions anticipated by the contribution allocation procedure or otherwise.
-The actuary's assessment required by this section should be disclosed as described in section 4.1(p).

-- 3.19 Approximations and Estimates-The actuary should use professional judgment to establish a balance between the degree of refinement of methodology and materiality.
+- 3.18.2 Implications of Contribution Allocation Procedure-The actuary should qualitatively assess the implications of the contribution allocation procedure or plan sponsor's funding policy on the plan's expected future actuarially determined contributions and funded status.
+For purposes of this section, contributions set by law or by a contract, such as a collective bargaining agreement, constitute a funding policy.
+In making this assessment, the actuary may presume that all actuarial assumptions will be realized and the plan sponsor (or other contributing entity) will make actuarially determined contributions anticipated by the contribution allocation procedure or funding policy.
+The actuary's assessment required by this section should be disclosed in accordance with section 4.1(p). - 3.19 Approximations and Estimates-The actuary should use professional judgment to establish a balance between the degree of refinement of methodology and materiality.
 The actuary may use approximations and estimates where circumstances warrant.
-The following are some examples of such circumstances: - a. situations in which the actuary reasonably expects the results to be substantially the same as the results of detailed calculations; - b. situations in which the actuary's assignment requires informal or rough estimates; and - c. situations in which the actuary reasonably expects the amounts being approximated or estimated to represent only a minor part of the overall retiree group benefits obligation, plan periodic cost, or plan prefunding contribution. - 3.20 Volatility-If the scope of the actuary's assignment includes an analysis of the potential range of future retiree group benefits obligations, plan periodic costs, plan prefunding contributions, or funded status, the actuary should consider sources of volatility that, in the actuary's professional judgment, are significant.
-Examples of potential sources of volatility include the following: - a. plan experience differing from that anticipated by the economic or demographic assumptions, as well as the effect of new entrants; - b. changes in economic or demographic assumptions, such as medical trend, acceptance, or lapse rates; - c. the effect of discontinuities in applicable periodic cost or prefunding contribution regulations, such as welfare benefit fund limits or the end of amortization periods; - d. the delayed effect of smoothing techniques, such as the pending recognition of prior experience losses; and - e. patterns of rising or falling periodic cost expected when using a particular actuarial cost method for the covered population.
+Following are some examples of such circumstances: - a. situations in which the actuary reasonably expects the results to be substantially the same as the results of detailed calculations; - b. situations in which the actuary's assignment requires informal or rough estimates; and - c. situations in which the actuary reasonably expects the amounts being approximated or estimated to represent only a minor part of the overall retiree group benefits obligation, periodic cost, or actuarially determined contribution. - 3.20 Volatility-If the scope of the actuary's assignment includes an analysis of the potential range of future retiree group benefits obligations, periodic costs, actuarially determined contributions, or funded status, the actuary should consider sources of volatility that, in the actuary's professional judgment, are significant.
+Examples of potential sources of volatility include the following:

+- a. plan experience differing from that anticipated by the economic or demographic assumptions, as well as the effect of new entrants; - b. changes in economic or demographic assumptions, such as medical trend, initial per capita health care costs, acceptance rates, or lapse rates; - c. the effect of discontinuities in applicable law (statutes, regulations, and other legally binding authority) or accounting standards, such as welfare benefit fund limits or the end of amortization periods; - d. the delayed effect of smoothing techniques, such as the pending recognition of prior experience losses; and - e. patterns of rising or falling periodic cost expected when using a particular actuarial cost method for the covered population.

-In analyzing potential variations in economic and demographic experience or assumptions, the actuary should exercise professional judgment in selecting a range of variation in these assumptions while maintaining internal consistency among these assumptions) and in selecting a methodology by which to analyze them, consistent with the scope of the assignment.
+When analyzing potential variations in economic and demographic experience or assumptions, the actuary should exercise professional judgment in selecting a range of variation in these assumptions (while maintaining internal consistency among these assumptions, as appropriate) and in selecting a methodology by which to analyze them, consistent with the scope of the assignment.